ADVANCED, NON-INVASIVE TEST CHANGES LIVES

 – J, 37 –

 - Dr. Michael Werner shares background & results for Extended Sperm Search & Microfreeze, with A Time.
 (March 2021) Read Article

 - Fertility Outcomes – Extended Sperm Search

 - Microfreeze- A Novel solution for freezing small numbers of spermatozoa

 HOW DO I SCHEDULE AN ESSM procedure?

 If you believe you're an appropriate candidate for the ESSM procedure, we encourage you to contact us as soon as possible.
 A phone consultation will be conducted to discuss the procedure in detail, answer any questions you may have and schedule the appointment.
 You will then be required to send your records to Dr. Werner for review.

-Find out if ESSM can address your infertility issues.
-Contact us for a free consultation.
+Please Contact us for a free phone consultation.